Loved and Lost on Melbourne Street, Market Street and Grosvenor Street

 Shades was accessible from Grosvenor Street with a grass verge at its entrance.
 It was popular among 20 – 30 somethings in the early to mid 1980s.
 In the 1990s, The Cotton Club and Innocence were popular venues for persons in their late teens.

 After fire damaged the Armentieres Square end of the store, the units were derelict for over a year and demolished.
-In its place, and under construction (in 2017) is a mixed-use retail and housing development by New Charter Housing Trust.
-This has attracted controversy over its architectural style and its height – seven storeys at its highest point, closest to TESCO.
+In its place is Summers Quay, a mixed-use retail and housing development by a subsidiary of the New Charter Housing Trust.
+This has attracted controversy over its architectural style and its height – seven storeys at its highest point – and lack of affordable rents.

 At the Grosvenor Street end (which also included Spencers at one time), most of the ground floor level is taken up by Lounge.